The Ultimate Guide To Product Onboarding For SaaS

 It’s not something that the user necessarily needs to understand on Day 1 of using Hubspot, but it’s a helpful nuance that will make them a more efficient user of the product.

 In other words, a good candidate to show customers in a secondary onboarding flow.

 No product onboarding process will be perfect the first time you implement it.
-In fact, most onboarding processes are intelligent guesses at best, and blind gambles at worst.
+In fact, most onboarding processes are intelligent guesses at best.

 It’s much more likely that you devise the best way to implement the steps above through trial and error, and learn from your mistakes along the way.

 You’ll make better decisions if you rely on hard data, as opposed to intuition or assumptions.

 This is where a tool like an A/B test can come in handy.
 It’s smart to think like a mad scientist!
 You should run different product experiments and let the data show you which product iteration is best for onboarding users.

 You can run A/B tests using Userpilot as well, by the way.

 Here are some examples of things you could test: